What is Living Well After Stroke?

 Eligible participants will be:

 - Have had a stroke or TIA between 3-months and 5-years ago

 - Were discharged home from hospital after their stroke or TIA (i.e. were not referred to inpatient rehabilitation)

 Participants will complete 5 group-based intervention sessions over 8-weeks (online or in-person).
 Participants will also be asked to complete 3 surveys over the course of the program, and a final survey 8-weeks after the final session, to evaluate the effectiveness of the program.

-If you are interested in participating in pilot of Living Well After Stroke, please complete the expression of interest form.
+If you are interested in participating in Living Well After Stroke, please complete the expression of interest form.

 Where can I find more information?